percona/everest-doc/docs/upgrade_operators.md

     ![!image](images/upgrade_buttons_page.png)

-4. A page is displayed showcasing the upgrades available for the different operators.
+4. A page is displayed showcasing the upgrades available for the various operators.

     ![!image](images/show_operators_upgrades.png)

-5. Click on **Upgrade Operators**.
+5. Click **Upgrade Operators**.
 A confirmation pop-up will appear, asking if you want to proceed with the upgrade.

     ![!image](images/upgrade_operators_confirmation.png)